Free boundary problem of low Mach number magnetohydrodynamic flows: Introduction

 \subsection{Main results}

 The construction of energy involves a bilinear form on $(0,r)$-tensors whose restriction on $\partial\mathcal D_t$ is induced by the tangential projection.
-To define this bilinear form, we first extend the outer normal $\caln$ to the following vector field:
+To define this bilinear form, we introduce the following \begin{definition} The injectivity radius $\iota_0$ of the normal exponential map of $\partial\mathcal D_t$ is the largest number such that the map